 What is a Three Statement Model?

 This model boils down the vast operations and various functions of the entity to a matter of a few spreadsheets.
 Thus, this enables the management to obtain a bird’s eye view of the workings of their company at a quick glance.
 It informs the management of exactly how much they need to know- nothing less, nothing more.
 Thus, sparing the busy executives from losing precious time in going through the redundant nitty-gritty.
-A three statement model is, therefore, a proactive strategic tool that streamlines the effort for management.
+Therefore, a three-statement model is a proactive strategic tool that streamlines the effort of management.

 Cash Flow Statement

 The cash flow statement tracks the inflows and outflows of cash during a given period.
 It provides insights into a company’s ability to generate cash from its core operations, as well as its investment and financing activities.
 The cash flow statement consists of three sections: operating activities, investing activities, and financing activities.
 Operating activities include cash generated from day-to-day business operations while investing activities cover cash flows from investments in assets or other companies.
 Financing activities involve cash flows from debt issuances, equity offerings, or dividend payments.
 The cash flow statement is crucial for evaluating a company’s ability to generate and manage cash, assess its liquidity position, and understand its capital allocation strategies.

 Purpose of Three Statement Model